insano10/puzzlers/README.md

 ## Puzzles

-* Solutions to the excellent puzzles posted by Wouter Coekaerts at http://wouter.coekaerts.be/puzzles
+* Solutions to the excellent puzzles posted by Wouter Coekaerts (http://wouter.coekaerts.be/puzzles)
-  1. Fit 20 clowns into a 5 seat Volkswagen
-  1. Am I still dreaming?
+* Solutions to the free lessons on Codility (https://codility.com/programmers/lessons)
 * Given a set of meetings find the amount of time someone spends in a meeting that conflicts with others
 * Find the running median of a stream of Integers
 * Given a 10x10 grid, a guy on one space, his house on another and some obstacles on the grid, find the shortest path home